Bruno Dumont

 Bruno Dumont (/fr/; born 14 March 1958) is a French film director and screenwriter.
-To date, he has directed twelve feature films, all of which border somewhere between realistic drama and the avant-garde.
+Most known for his early social realistic films, which typically featured the use of extreme violence, provocative sexual behaviour, and amateur performers.
+Since the late 2010s Dumont has turned to absurdist comedies.

 His films have won several awards at the Cannes Film Festival.
-Two of Dumont's films have won the Grand Prix award: both L'Humanité (1999) and Flandres (2006).
+Two of them won the Grand Prix (second place): L'Humanité (1999) and Flandres (2006).

-Life and career
+Early life

+Dumont is a native of Bailleul, Nord.
+In 1977, he attempted the entrance exam for the Institut des hautes études cinématographiques (IDHEC), which he did not pass, and enrolled in the Faculty of Philosophy in Lille.
+In 1982, he taught philosophy to high school students in Hazebrouck and Beaucamps-Ligny, then general studies to BTS students.

-Dumont has a background in Greek and German (Western) philosophy and in corporate video.
-Regarding leaving teaching philosophy as a profession he said: “I studied philosophy because it demands an intellectual outlook on the world [...]
-But I soon discovered that philosophy was too subjective: it lacks heart, it’s over-intellectual, and I found that it made me cut myself off from the everyday.”
-His early films show the ugliness of extreme violence and provocative sexual behaviour, and are usually classified as art films.
-Later films bring novel twists to other movie genres like comedy or musicals.
-Dumont has himself likened his films to visual arts, and he typically uses long takes, close-ups of people's bodies, and story lines involving extreme emotions.
-Dumont does not write traditional scripts for his films.
-Instead, he writes complete novels, which are then the basis for his filmmaking.
+Dumont's background in Greek and German (Western) philosophy influenced his later career as a filmmaker.
+Regarding leaving teaching philosophy as a profession he said: "I studied philosophy because it demands an intellectual outlook on the world [...]
+But I soon discovered that philosophy was too subjective: it lacks heart, it's over-intellectual, and I found that it made me cut myself off from the everyday".

-Dumont is known to cast nonprofessional actors in his films.
-In a 2019 interview for the Criterion Channel, Dumont explained: "If I believed in the ideal, I'd hire a professional actor, and I'd tell them, 'Act like this because this is the truth.
-Since I don't believe in the ideal, I hire nonprofessional actors...because I believe that anyone is a holder of the truth."
-He says that some of his favorite filmmakers are Stanley Kubrick, Ingmar Bergman, Pier Paolo Pasolini, Roberto Rossellini, and Abbas Kiarostami.
-He is frequently considered an artistic heir to Robert Bresson.
+Style

+His early films show the ugliness of extreme violence and provocative sexual behaviour.
+His films are usually classified as art films, while he has likened his films to visual arts.
+He typically uses long takes, close-ups of people's bodies, and story lines involving extreme emotions.

-His often polarising work has been connected to a recent French cinéma du corps/cinema of the body, encompassing contemporary films by Claire Denis, Marina de Van, Gaspar Noé, Diane Bertrand, and François Ozon, among others.
+His often polarising work has been connected to the cinéma du corps/cinema of the body, encompassing contemporary films by Claire Denis, Marina de Van, Gaspar Noé, Diane Bertrand, and François Ozon, among others.
 According to Tim Palmer, this trajectory includes a focus on states of corporeality in and of themselves, independent of narrative exposition or character psychology.
 In a more pejorative vein, James Quandt has also talked of some of this group of filmmakers, as the so-called New French Extremity.

-His 2011 film Hors Satan premiered in the Un Certain Regard section at the 2011 Cannes Film Festival.
-His 2013 film Camille Claudel 1915 premiered in competition at the 63rd Berlin International Film Festival.